niilahti/ReCycler/README.md

 ## License
 ReCycler is open-source and distributed under the [Apache-2.0 license](licence.md).
 Please feel free to use, modify, and distribute the software according to the terms of the license.
 ## Contact
 For any inquiries or suggestions, please reach out to us through GitHub.
 You can contact us by creating an issue in the repository, participating in discussions, or submitting pull requests.
-We value and welcome your contributions and feedback on our GitHub platform.
+We value and welcome your contributions and feedback.
 Let's collaborate to create a more sustainable future with ReCycler! :seedling::recycle: